kennon/redactor-rails/README.md

-# Rails 3.2 Integration for Redactor (Devise Edition)
+# Rails 3.2 Integration for Redactor

 The redactor-rails gem integrates the [Redactor](http://redactorjs.com/) editor with the Rails 3.2 asset pipeline.

 This gem bundles Redactor version 8.2.2 which is the most recent version as of January 20, 2013.
 Check [Redactor's changelog](http://imperavi.com/redactor/log/) for further updates.

+This fork removes the dependencies on devise, etc. and just allows you to include the JS/CSS into the asset pipeline.

 ## Installation